CharlieJRBenson/Smart-Contract-Hacking/README.md

 # SmartContractHacking
 OpenZeppelin Ethernaut Smart Contract Hacking Challenge levels, and how I beat them.

-Each level along with my explanation, within it's own folder above.
+Folder for each level, along with my explanation and malicious contracts.

 Reference the level instructions at the following link: